pyOpenSci/software-peer-review/about/package-scope.md

 pyOpenSci supports packages that support both open reproducible science, data processing and the various stages of managing the data lifecycle.
-Packages submitted to pyOpenSci should fit into one or more of the categories below.
+Packages submitted to pyOpenSci should fit into one or more of the categories below and should be within our technical scope.

 ```{admonition} Package Use Metrics Are Not a Requirement for Review
 :class: important